10 Iconic Old Movies From 40S And 50S

 Rick’s Café is known to help people get plane tickets to the U.S. (for a very high cost), which brings someone from his past (Ingrid Bergman) and her husband, Victor Lazlo, to his establishment.
 Lazlo also happens to be the leader of the Czechoslovakia resistance and the Nazis are after him.

-This movie is set in the backdrop of an extremely devastating historical event, but still manages to pull you into the romance of it all.
+This movie is set against the backdrop of an extremely devastating historical event but still manages to pull you into the romance of it all.
 The most fascinating thing about Casablanca is that it was actually released during World War II, so the movie represents the reality of the moment.
 Few other productions have been able to do so.

 These iconic old movies will give you the perfect glimpse into old Hollywood glamour, film, and culture.
 Many motifs and quotes from these movies are referenced in our everyday lives.
 You’ll pick up on it soon enough and see how they’ve influenced movies and TV today.
 Ultimately, these movies are here to entertain, but maybe this list will even inspire you to learn more about the 40s and 50s in film.